sodasoba1/NSW-Custom-Game-Icons/docs/usingnxgic.md

  `title IDs > Show List of Installed Games (CSV)`
  ![nxgic](<img/showcsv.jpg>)

-#Editing your Output before tranferring
+#Editing your Output before tranferring :material-image-edit:
 ---

 It's possible to edit your output before begining to transfer files to the switch

 ![nxgic-tidedit](<img/tid.jpg>)

-you can edit titleID in the output section just by copying `CTRL+C` the titleID in the CSVlist and pasting`CTRL+V` the over titleID in output with your new titleID.
+you can edit titleID in the output section just by copying ++ctrl+c++ the titleID in the CSVlist and pasting ++ctrl+v++ the over titleID in output with your new titleID.

 if your output has a game with a title you're unsure of like a japanese title in the example above

-you can click on the `view` button and the icon will open and show you the image in the queue
+you can click on the {==:material-view-sequential-outline:==}`view` button and the icon will open and show you the image in the queue

-You can set a `custom title` / `Author` & `Version` which is excellent for Fan translations
+:octicons-pencil-24: You can set a `custom title` / `Author` & `Version` which is excellent for Fan translations

 editing in NX-GIC will make a config.ini file and place it in the same folder as the custom icon
 ```